Benefits of Rebalancing your Cryptocurrency Portfolio

 Benefits of Rebalancing

 The main purpose of incorporating a rebalancing strategy into a portfolio is to reduce or “reset” the risk incurred from changes in asset valuations within a portfolio.
 The continuous drift of asset prices and percent allocations in a portfolio means the portfolio will consistently maintain varying levels of risk.

 A rebalancing strategy sells off assets which over performed during the last period, while purchases the assets which under performed during the last time period.
 By employing a periodic rebalancing strategy, a portfolio’s original risk profile can be maintained regardless of market movement and volatility.

 Making decisions ultimately comes down to determining the acceptable level of risk you are willing to accept for the reward potential possible in any given portfolio.
 Each individual will sustain a degree of risk.
 Implementing a rebalancing strategy will provide a way for your portfolio to automatically assess the change in risk and make adjustments to return your portfolio to the originally desired level of risk.
 The primary goal of rebalancing a portfolio is not to maximize returns, but to minimize the risk relative to a target asset allocation.

 While reducing risk may be the main benefits of rebalancing, our studies have provided a strong case for rebalancing historically also increasing returns.
 You can find one of these studies here.

 While rebalancing is a popular strategy with index funds, there are associated costs with rebalancing a portfolio.
 Here are some costs to expect in a rebalancing event or transaction:

-If rebalancing within taxable registrations, capital gains taxes may be due upon the sale if the asset sold has appreciated in value.
+If rebalancing within taxable registrations, capital gains taxes may be an important factor in determining the appropriate rebalancing frequency.

-Time and labor costs to compute the rebalancing amount
+Time and labor costs to compute the execution of the rebalance

 These costs are incurred from administrative costs and management fees, if a professional manager is hired.